New agreements are created by Sector Operations on behalf of the funders and Ministry of Health. These agreements are based on standard templates.

 An agreement is created by a member of the Agreement Administration team.
 All information from the Agreement Request Form is entered into the appropriate databases to ensure consistency of information captured and allow payments to be made.

 Once the draft agreement is completed and signed off by funder it is sent to the provider.
 The agreement is signed by both parties (funder and provider).
-Once this has been completed and Sector Services have been notified, via the appropriate process, the agreement is activated.
+Once this has been completed and Sector Operations have been notified, via the appropriate process, the agreement is activated.

 What is agreement renewal/agreement variation?